hen leaves have turned to blood and rust

 And all that prejudice begets.

-In love's arena Icky plied
+In love's arena Bod had plied

-To have Katrina for his bride;
+To have Katrina for his bride.

-He wooed by song, he wooed by stealth
+He wooed by song, he wooed by stealth,

 Emboldened by her father's wealth.